Learn Backbone.js Completely

 You should learn Backbone.js if:

-• You want to start programming JavaScript in a more organized, structured manner, eschewing the old way of having all of your JavaScript code mixed with HTML and without separation of concerns (where the logic, the data—model—and the presentation are sufficiently decoupled).
+• You want to start programming JavaScript in a more organized, structured manner, eschewing the old way of having all of your JavaScript code mixed with HTML and without separation of concerns (that is, the logic, the data, and the presentation aren’t sufficiently decoupled).

-Get The Two Backbone.js eBooks (one free one very cheap)
+Get The Two Backbone.js eBooks (one free one very cheap—$4.99)

-1. First, download a copy of Addy Osmani’s Developing Backbone.js Applications
+1. First, download a free copy of Addy Osmani’s Developing Backbone.js Applications

 Roadmap to Mastering Backbone.js

-Note that all the links below open in a new tab so that you can read the articles and quickly come back and follow the roadmap.
+All the links below open in a new tab, so that you can read the articles and quickly come back and follow the study guide.

 If you know enough JavaScript and want to proceed, but you feel you need a JavaScript refresher, read these 3 articles (in the order they are listed):